sabahirfan/iac-ft-scripts/README.md

 # IAC-FT Local Setup Manager

 A collection of scripts to help manage Immigration & Asylum Court (IAC) repositories for HMCTS.
-This tool allows you to easily clone and build multiple IAC repositories in parallel using either iTerm2 or Terminal.app on macOS.
+This tool allows you to easily clone and build multiple IAC repositories in parallel using either iTerm2 or Terminal.app on macOS, or Command Prompt on Windows.

 ## Supported Repositories